 Planting buffer strips means putting trees and other local vegetation along streams and creeks.
 It provides a habitat for animals, shades the water, which keeps it cool for aquatic life, and creates a ‘buffer’ between the stream and nearby farms.
 These buffers trap sediment and prevent erosion, ultimately protecting the waterway.

-Dairy farmers work hard to keep waterways safe for their families, their communities and the future.
+Dairy farmers work hard to keep waterways safe and ensure their farms stay sustainable for their families, their communities and the future.